Yale-Medicaid/Documentation/docs/tmsis/tmsis_code_collab.md

 # Coding Collaboration

 We will use `git` to collaboratively develop analyses.
-The most up to date, stable, version of the libraries will be found in `/gpfs/milgram/pi/medicaid_lab/code/`, while researcher specific development branches can be stored in your own project directory.
+The most up to date, stable, version of the libraries will be found in `/gpfs/milgram/pi/medicaid_lab/code/` on the main branch, while researcher specific development branches can be stored in your own project directory.

+> ⚠️ Code will be pushed remotely to the Yale-Medicaid organization on GitHub.
+Repositories **must** be initialized with .gitignore files which ignore:
+>
+> - all common data file extensions (.parquet, .xlsx, .dta, .sas7bdat)
+> - files which display data for exploratory analyses (.ipynb)

 ## Set up
 ### Quickstart for Git on Milgram